Emilurenius/textAdventure/README.md

 Documentation for this project is ongoing, but not complete.
 Any relevant info you may need to start creating your own game can be found on the
 [Wiki](https://github.com/Emilurenius/textAdventure/wiki)

+## Syntax highlighting?

+If you want syntax highlighting for the .ta scripting language in vscode, grab the folder in this repository called `ta syntax highlighting`, and move it into vscode's extentions folder

 ## Documentation:
 * [Scripting language](https://github.com/Emilurenius/textAdventure/wiki/.ta-Scripting-language-documentation)